Healthy Homes Assessment Ōtāne

 Home Assessments Ōtāne for Rental Properties

-There are many things to be able to examine when conducting an house assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
-A few examples are:
+There are many things to be able to examine during a home review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+There are a few examples:

 • Does the home have sufficient ventilation including extractor fans?

-The repercussions of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently getting on the wrong side of an Tenancy services ruling can have a significant impact for property managers and landlords.
-For specialist advice get in touch today to book your rental property home assessment.
+The consequences of not having the Healthy Home with regard to the Residential Tenancies Act and consequently being in the wrong of an tenancy services ruling can be extremely costly for landlords and property managers.
+For expert advice, call today to book your rental property house assessment.

 home assessments for rental properties